jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     The function must take one parameter, which will be populated with the scale's title.

 ####Get Scales

 * `.getScale(title)`
     Gets the currently selected value from the scale.

+* `.getAllScales()`
+    This will return the contents of all Scales in the app, as a dictionary.

 ##Message
 ____